biojava/biojava.github.io/wiki/BioJava:BioJavaXDocs.md

 A default namespace is provided by the RichObjectFactory:

-// get the default namespace Namespace defaultNS = RichObjectFactory.getDefaultNamespace(); ... // make a custom namespace
+<java> // get the default namespace Namespace defaultNS =
+RichObjectFactory.getDefaultNamespace(); ... // make a custom namespace
 Namespace customNS =
 (Namespace)RichObjectFactory.getObject(SimpleNamespace.class, new